cloud-66-internal/help.cloud66.com/_skycap/the-basics/concepts-and-terminology.md

 This is not limited to HTTP or web traffic.
 The same concepts apply if a container serves non-HTTP traffic (like web sockets, DB containers or custom TCP / UDP traffic).

 <div class="notice"><p>
-In this context, **outside world** is used for any client of your service that's not inside the container.
+In this context, <em>outside world</em> is used for any client of your service that's not inside the container.
 This includes any of your other services running on other environments.</p></div>

 ## Container Deployment Pipeline (CDP)